Armorhtk/MSEDOA/README.md

   --snapshot 10 \
   --min_angle -60 \
   --max_angle 60 \
+  --SumlationSEED 42
 ```
-The data is stored in the `data_ongrid_100k` folder with two sub-folders `train` and `Val` for the signal and label tensor data under different snrs.
+The data is stored in the `data_ongrid_100k` folder with two sub-folders `train` and `Val` for the signal and label tensor data under different SNR.

 ## ⏳ Training